Prediction of Antiferromagnetism in Barium Chromium Phosphide Confirmed after Synthesis: Introduction

 Synthesis of the chromium-pnictide sister compound BaCr$_2$P$_2$ has been recently reported\cite{bacr2p2}.
+To our knowledge, however, no report of the measured crystal structure of this new compound has been made in the literature.
 This has motivated us to perform density-functional theory (DFT) calculations to determine the electronic structure of the new compound.
-Biologically inspired optimization\cite{oganov_06,lyakhov_13,oganov_11,wang_12} of the DFT calculations\cite{kresse_93,kresse_96,kresse_99} results in the expected ThCr$_2$Si$_2$-type crystal structure for the groundstate\cite{xtal_strctr}, but with N\'eel antiferromagnetic order on the chromium atoms.
+Biologically inspired optimization\cite{oganov_06,lyakhov_13,oganov_11} of the crystal structure\cite{kresse_93,kresse_96,kresse_99} results in the expected ThCr$_2$Si$_2$-type crystal structure for the groundstate\cite{xtal_strctr}, but with N\'eel antiferromagnetic order on the chromium atoms.
 (See Fig. \ref{xtal_strctr}.)
-Analysis of a simple electron hopping model over a square lattice of chromium atoms that contain only the principal $3 d_{xz}$ and $3 d_{yz}$ orbitals per atom suggests that this N\'eel order is due to residual nesting that is obscured by a Lifshitz transition.
+Analysis of a simple electron hopping model over a square lattice of chromium atoms that contain only the principal $3 d_{xz}$ and $3 d_{yz}$ orbitals per atom suggests that this N\'eel order is due to residual nesting of the Fermi surfaces that is hidden by a Lifshitz transition of the latter.
 We have also succeeded in synthesizing powder samples of the new compound BaCr$_2$P$_2$.
 X-ray diffraction (XRD) on these powders yields lattice constants that agree with our DFT predictions to within a percent.
 Last, magnetic susceptibility and specific heat measurements are consistent with a transition from a paramagnetic to an antiferromagnetic state at temperatures below $T_N \cong 60$ K.